-Somewhere in this country is an honest patient recruiter.
+[Post updated through 2020] Somewhere in this country is an honest patient recruiter.
 I am sure at least one exists.
 We haven’t found him or her yet, however.
-When a physician, clinic or MRI facility has to pay to recruit patients, there is almost always Medicare fraud going on.
+When a physician, clinic or MRI facility has to pay to recruit patients, there is almost always Medicare fraud going on behind the scenes.

 When we say patient recruiter, we aren’t talking about the marketing director of some senior center.
 (If this is you, consider changing your title immediately!)
-The term patient recruiter has become synonymous with Medicaid and Medicare fraud.
+The term patient recruiter is today synonymous with Medicaid and Medicare fraud.

 We are talking about the folks who drive around in vans and recruit the homeless, unemployed and nursing home residents to come to a clinic or other facility for treatments or drugs that they may or may not need and may or may not even receive (even though Medicare is billed for the services).

-Last week in Miami a patient recruiter was convicted of felony healthcare fraud charges connected to a scheme that billed Medicare for millions of dollars in unnecessary services.
+In 2016, a Miami patient recruiter was convicted of felony healthcare fraud charges connected to a scheme that billed Medicare for millions of dollars in unnecessary services.
 Carlos Nerey, 45, of Miami, was convicted of one count of conspiracy to defraud the United States and pay and receive health care kickbacks and one count of receiving health care kickbacks.

 Jurors heard testimony that Nerey pretended to work for a staffing company but really worked as a patient recruiter for two phony home health care companies.
 (Home health care is another ed flag, although unlike patient recruiters, there are plenty of legitimate home care workers.)